tireddy2/slhdsa-tls1.3/draft-reddy-tls-slhdsa.md

 * Small (s) variant, which are optimized for minimal signature size, have signature sizes ranging from 7856 bytes (Level 1) to 29792 bytes (Level 5).

-* Fast (f) variant, optimized for faster key generation and signing, have signature sizes ranging from 17088 bytes (128-bit) to 29792 bytes (256-bit).
+* Fast (f) variant, optimized for faster key generation and signing, have signature sizes ranging from 17088 bytes (Level 1) to 29792 bytes (Level 5).
 However, they are slower at signature verification.

 Despite offering trade-offs between size and performance, all SLH-DSA variants produce significantly larger signatures than traditional signature algorithms.
 While SLH-DSA increases the size of the TLS 1.3 handshake, its impact on connection performance is minimal in the context of large data transfers, especially over low-loss networks.
 For instancee, TLS-based protocols are increasingly used to secure long-lived interfaces in critical infrastructure, such as telecommunication networks.
 In particular, TLS-in-SCTP has been mandated in 3GPP for interfaces such as N2 that use long-lived TLS connections.